-Georgia DFCS will collaborate with eligible entities via GCAA to address the implementation of the organizational standards, the expectation of meeting 100 percent of these standards, and the identification of and necessity for training and technical assistance to meet the standards.
-Training and technical assistance are provided by the sstate at quarterly board meetings when requested, and annually at the state GCAA conference.
-The sstate will work in association with GCAA to ensure that all eligible entities have access to ROMA certification training for the purpose of having ROMA trainers in the State of Georgia.
-The state also works in conjunction with the state association to coordinate the Advisory Committee Workgroup.
+Georgia DFCS will collaborate with eligible entities via GCAA to address the implementation of the organizational standards, the expectation of meeting 100% of these standards, and the identification of and necessity for training and technical assistance to meet the standards.
+Training and Technical Assistance are provided by the State at quarterly board meetings when requested and annually at the State GCAA conference.
+The State will work in association with GCAA to ensure that all eligible entities have access to ROMA certification training for the purpose of having ROMA trainers in the State of Georgia.
+The State also works in conjunction with the State Association to coordinate the Advisory Committee Workgroup.